mnl359/workshop-terraform/README.md

 `git remote remove origin`

 And create your own GitHub repository.
+You need to follow this step to configure CircleCI.

 **Terraform Variables**